The Royal Oak, York

-The Royal Oak is a pub in the city centre of York, in England.
+The Royal Oak is a public house on Goodramgate in the city centre of York, England.

-The pub lies on Goodramgate.
 The building is believed to date from the 15th century and is largely timber-framed, although much of it has been rebuilt.
-The north-eastern section is of three storeys and contains one original internal wall, while the south-western section was originally a single-storey hall and contains part of one original partition wall, plus a reset Mediaeval beam.
+The north-eastern section is of three storeys and contains one original internal wall, while the south-western section was originally a single-storey hall and contains part of one original partition wall, plus a reset medieval beam.